 So in the homozygous condition, a cell possesses either two same type dominant alleles (RR) or recessive alleles (rr).
 Whereas in the heterozygous condition the cell contains two non-identical alleles (Rr).

 Remember alleles are inherited in pairs.
 Why so?

-Genes or DNA is located on chromosomes, our chromosomes are present in pairs because we are diploid.
+Genes or DNA are located on chromosomes, chromosomes are present in pairs because we are diploid animals.
 Humans have 22 pairs of identical autosomes and a pair of sex chromosomes.
 Therefore genes are also present in pairs.
-One gene or allele on one and another on the second chromosome.
+One gene or allele on one and another on the second identical chromosome.

 Vigour is a tendency to form superior phenotypes to parents.
 A heterozygous cell has two different types of allele sets thus if we try to crossbreed it, it can make some new superiors phenotypes.

-In plant genetics, different types of heterozygous plant species are created in order to create new phenotypes through cross and back-breeding.
+In the plant genetics, different types of heterozygous plant species are created in order to produce new phenotypes through cross and back-breeding.

-Notably, In homozygous same trait or phenotype, we get even by self-breeding, on the other side, in heterozygous as two alleles are different, different traits or phenotypes are produced by self-breeding.
+Notably, In homozygous, same trait or phenotype, we get even by self-breeding, on the other side, in heterozygous as two alleles are different, unlike traits or phenotypes are produced by self-breeding.

-Only two possible genotype and phenotype conditions are possible for the homozygous, either homozygous dominant or homozygous recessive.
-However, for heterozygous it isn’t a case.
+Only two genotype and phenotype conditions are possible for the homozygous, either homozygous dominant or homozygous recessive.
+However, for heterozygous it isn’t the case.

 In heterozygous, two different alleles can form various different phenotypes such as complete dominance, incomplete dominance or codominance.

 - Related article: DNA vs Gene.